ugo101/RosbagReader/README.md

-The script to convert rosbags to csv files was taken from https://automaticaddison.com/record-and-play-back-data-using-ros-2-bag-ros-2-jazzy/

 # Instructions
 This Repo should be used for reading data from ros2bags.
 It provides two different ways of doing this:

 1. Read rosbag, convert to csv files which are easy to load into pandas dataframes (useful if dont want to always reload full rosbag in script multiple times)
     - this was a script taken from: https://automaticaddison.com/record-and-play-back-data-using-ros-2-bag-ros-2-jazzy/

 2. Read rosbag, save full bag to a dictionary variable with following structure:
     - script written by GPT making use of the rosbag2py package